Get ready because today we are sharing how to make Instant Pot Italian Braciole. It is insanely easy, and the meat is so tender and juicy!

 Most importantly, prep your Chef’s Twine before you start.

-You can tuck and roll, or roll and tuck the sides in, or just roll and tie with 2 pieces of twine.
+You can tuck and roll, roll and tuck the sides in, or roll and tie with two pieces of twine.

 If you choose the latter method, do make sure to double up your Twine cut.

 Prep The Instant Pot To Cook The Sauce And Tied Beef Braciole Packs

 Add extra virgin olive oil and minced garlic (or garlic pieces, whichever you prefer) to the base of your instant pot liner.

 Use the saute function to begin to saute the garlic and the individual braciola portions, which you will place in a few at a time or all together; make sure you can turn them, and they will each get a chance to be seared quickly on at least 2 sides.

 While sauteeing is optional and you can add in the oil and garlic, followed by the beef braciole, and follow with the sauce and paste.

 Once Instant Pot Is Filled Its Time To Cook The Beef Proscuitto Braciole

 Do note that if you made many (as you see in my photos) you would have filled the pot to the maximum fill line, and you can’t go above that.